awslabs/mountpoint-s3-csi-driver/docs/INSTALL.md

 #### Amazon EKS managed add-on

-See [Amazon EKS docs](https://docs.aws.amazon.com/eks/latest/userguide/s3-csi.html) for more details on installing the Amazon EKS managed add-on of Mountpoint for Amazon S3 CSI Driver.
+See [the Amazon EKS guide](https://docs.aws.amazon.com/eks/latest/userguide/s3-csi.html) for more details on installing the Amazon EKS managed add-on of Mountpoint for Amazon S3 CSI Driver.

 #### Helm